Entrepreneurs Chris and Jeanie Rodgers pitched their easy rope-dispensing canister during

 - Shark: Barbara Corcoran

-Their pitch included a zombie attack, but it has practical applications as well.
-Chris, an electrical lineman, used rope in every part of his job and found that it tangled and was a challenge to use at times.
+Their pitch included a zombie attack, but it also has practical applications.
+Basically, Chris, an electrical lineman, uses rope in every part of his job and found that it tangled and was a challenge to use at times.

-So they decided to put a cartridge of heavy-duty rope into a canister, include a wrap-around cutting system, and call it Rapid Rope.
+Because of this, the husband and wife team decided to put a cartridge of heavy-duty rope into a canister, include a wrap-around cutting system, and call it Rapid Rope.
 The result is extremely effective.

-Then, Kevin O’Leary and Mark Cuban drop out as well; Kevin agrees with Lori, and Mark isn’t an outdoors guy.
+Then, Kevin O’Leary and Mark Cuban drop out as well.
+Unfortunately, Kevin agrees with Lori, and Mark isn’t an outdoors guy.

-That leaves guest shark Rohan Oza and Barbara Corcoran.
-The entrepreneurs mentioned their charity efforts for children in Africa, and Rohan offers to donate $10,000 to the charity they’ve backed.
+This leaves guest shark Rohan Oza and Barbara Corcoran.
+The entrepreneurs mention their charity efforts for children in Africa, and Rohan ultimately offers to donate $10,000 to the charity they’ve backed.

 Barbara is a self-proclaimed rope novice, but the best deals she’s made on

 They attempt to counteroffer for 25% equity, but Barbara won’t move on it.
 They decide to accept her offer regardless.

 You can find the other company updates from Season 11 Episode 12 here: